roboard/86Duino/README.md

 #### CREDITS ####

-86Duino is an open source project based on Arduino, RoBoard, FreeDOS, DJGPP, DOSBOX, coreboot and SeaBIOS.
+86Duino is an open source project based on Arduino, RoBoard, FreeDOS, DJGPP, coreboot and SeaBIOS.
 Everyone contributing to those projects is gratefully acknowledged.

 The 86Duino boards are designed by Hao Wei Chiu.
 And the software and firmware